 I am an energy and environmental economist, and much of my research focuses on interacting market distortions in U.S. energy markets.
 My recent work studies market power in U.S. coal transportation, and analyzes the extent to which decreasing coal markups may lead to incomplete pass-through of a carbon tax.

 I also work at the intersection of environmental and development economics, focusing on the economic impacts of electricity access in the developing world.
-Other ongoing projects include: evaluating the private and social costs of inefficient electricity supply in India; estimating how energy efficiency upgrades for agricultural groundwater pumping impact electricity consumption, water use, and profits for California farms; and improving the design of randomized experiments using panel data.
+Other ongoing projects include: evaluating the private and social costs of inefficient electricity supply in India; estimating demand elasticities for electricity and groundwater in California agriculture, in order to characterize spatial pumping cost externalities, surface water substitution, and planting decisions; and improving the design of randomized experiments using panel data.